scalameta/metals/CONTRIBUTING.md

 ## Troubleshooting

-* If SymbolIndexerTest.classpath tests fail with missing definitions for `List` or `CharRef`, try to run `*:metalsEnableCompletions` from the sbt shell and then re-run.
+* If SymbolIndexerTest.classpath tests fail with missing definitions for `List` or `CharRef`, try to run `*:metalsSetup` from the sbt shell and then re-run.
   This command must be re-run after every `clean`.
 * If you get the following error

       org.fusesource.leveldbjni.internal.NativeDB$DBException: IO error: lock /path/to/Library/Cache/metals